boris-in-london/local_weather/README.txt

 This weather app is a programming challenge to learn a core set of skills.
+Challenge from freecodecamp.com.

-Skills Practiced: 1) Git version control system, I'm using Git as source code
+Skills Practiced: 1) Git version control system, I'm using Git as
-                     control.
+                  source code control system.
                   2) Three sets of style guide for html, css and javascript.
                   3) The features of ES6.
                   4) Orthogonal (modular) design.